Skip to content

 Suitable Land is Running Out

 The New York solar market can only grow at breakneck speed for so long.
-After all, there aren’t many suitable sites left for utility-scale solar arrays.
-Like the Sooners that raced to settle the best Oklahoma farmland in the 1800s, and the 49ers that snatched up their place in the Sierra Nevada during the Gold Rush, today’s utility companies are scrambling to secure a spot before they’re all gone.
+After all, there aren’t many suitable sites left for large and small-scale solar arrays.
+Like the Sooners who raced to settle the best Oklahoma farmland in the 1800s and the 49ers that snatched up their place in the Sierra Nevada during the Gold Rush, today’s utility companies are scrambling to secure a spot before they’re all gone.

 Why Should Landowners Lease Property for Solar?

-In many cases, solar farms are the highest and best use for any undeveloped land in New York, but the opportunity to lease your site to a solar developer won’t be around much longer.
-This is your chance to secure above market lease rates that some farmers are reporting generate 20 times the income cropland would pay.
+In many cases, solar farms are the highest and best use for any undeveloped land in New York, but the opportunity to lease your site to a solar developer won’t be around much longer because of the high demand, followed by intense market competition.
+This is your chance to secure above-market lease rates that some farmers are reporting generate 20 times the income cropland would pay.
 This rock-solid income stream will last for the next 25 to 35 years—don’t take it for granted!

-Since the launch of the NY-Sun initiative in 2011, solar has grown immensely while also seeing a significant decline in cost.
+Since the launch of the NY-Sun initiative in 2011, solar has grown immensely while also seeing a significant decline in cost of development.
 It has also helped to create roughly 12,000 jobs throughout the state.
 With all combined projects, the state sits at 95% of Governor Cuomo’s goal to install 6 gigawatts of solar by 2025.
-2020 was New York’s most productive year for solar installations with 459 megawatts of capacity installed.
+In fact, 2022 was New York’s most productive year for solar installations with 851 megawatts of capacity installed.

-Enabling consumers to subscribe to local community solar projects, increases access to solar for homeowners and renters who may not have the ability to install their own solar panels.
-Community solar arrangements are delivered via a customer’s regular electric provider.
-The power produced from the community solar array is fed back to the electric grid, and subscribers receive credit on their electric bills for their portion of the community solar system.
+One option for solar is to have local community projects.
+Enabling consumers to subscribe to local community solar or “small-scale” projects increases access to solar for homeowners and renters who may not have the ability to install their own solar panels.
+Community solar arrangements vary between roughly five and 50 acres in size, and are delivered via a customer’s regular electric provider.
+The power produced from a community solar array is fed back to the electric grid, and subscribers receive credit on their electric bills for their portion of the community solar system.

 How to Find the Right Solar Development Partner